MrOahu/David-Wright-Work-Day-Scheduler/README.md

 # David-Wright-Work-Day-Scheduler

 ## Description
-A web application to assist in scehduling your work day by hour.
+A web application to assist in scheduling your work day by hour.

 Technologies used: HTML, CSS, JavaScript, jQuery